 Candidates can re-take the whole qualification as many times as they wish.
-This is a traditional linear specification, individual components cannot be re-sat.
+This is a traditional linear specification.

 You only need to make one entry for each qualification - this will cover all the question papers and certification.

 5.5 Previous learning and prerequisites